-Through a comparative story, Brian showed striking differences between the North Atlantic right whales in the U.S. East Coast and their cousins, the Southern right whales in New Zealand.
+Through a comparative story, Brian showed striking differences between the North Atlantic right whales on the U.S. East Coast and their cousins, the Southern right whales in New Zealand.
 The whales in the south looked healthier and free of the entanglement and ship strike scars that marred the North Atlantic right whales.

 Since then, Brian has traveled around the world documenting whale species and their unique cultures.
 Now, he has come back to New England waters to photograph the critically endangered whales from a new perspective.

-Earlier this year, CLF partnered with Brian Skerry and Michael Moore, a renowned marine biologist with Woods Hole Oceanographic Institution (WHOI).
+In early 2021, CLF partnered with Brian Skerry and Michael Moore, a renowned marine biologist with Woods Hole Oceanographic Institution (WHOI).
 Together, we worked to capture rare images of the North Atlantic right whales in their feeding grounds in Cape Cod Bay.

 We sat with Brian to learn more about his hopes, goals, and challenges he faced while photographing this magnificent species during this expedition.